 I have been using ginger tea for years, especially before a long singing session.
 Ginger tea can do miracles for your voice and it even helps you avoid injuries to your vocal cords.
-If you need more information about how beneficial is ginger-tea for your voice, check out my recent article Is ginger good for the voice.
+If you need more information about how beneficial is ginger-tea for your voice, check out my recent article Is ginger good for the voice? ( Yes, But Why? ).

 If you are a beginner singer you have probably not heard of onion syrup.
-The truth is that there are a lot of successful singers who use onions in one form or another for making their voice better.
-Onions are especially healthy for your lungs, it not only helps you breathe easier and better but it also eliminates the mucus-forming in your lungs and even vocal cords after long periods of singing.
+The truth is that there are a lot of successful singers who use onions in one form or another for making their voices sound better.
+Onions are especially healthy for your lungs, it not only helps you breathe easier and better but also eliminate the mucus-forming in your lungs and even vocal cords after long periods of singing.

 You can find onion syrup in herbal remedies shops or you can create your own by chopping the onions adding some honey and crushing them together.

 Maple syrup combined with decaffeinated teas is excellent for sore throat, in fact, it is very similar to the health benefits of honey, which is the protective coating and very strong antibacterial and anti-inflammatory properties.
 The maple syrup is especially good for new singers who often force themselves to sing higher notes and thus end up straining their voices.